bixycler/UniinfoNotes/pages/Mind Jungle.md

 			  CLOCK: [2024-08-06 Tue 14:56:50]--[2024-08-06 Tue 17:36:53] =>  02:40:03
 			  :END:
 				- The pasted block and/or its enclosing blocks have the function `Copy block ref` ineffective.
-					- => A **re-index** is required to clean the mess up.
+					- ((66602f68-e23f-4b24-921e-b1a9fc0cc731)) A **re-index** is required to clean the mess up.
 					- Seems that after re-indexing, the copy paste does not cause problem anymore.
 				- The pasted block is not reflected well between views.
 					- => Closing & refreshing views usually solve the problem.
-				- The meess seems to be caused by `((block ref))` in the pasted block.
+				- The mess seems to be caused by `((block ref))` in the pasted block.
 				- MIME types in clipboard: `web application/logseq`, `text/html`, `text/plain`
 					- Inspect the cut/copied content with [ClipboardRead.html](../assets/HTML/ClipboardRead.html) ( ![src](../assets/HTML/ClipboardRead.html) ).
-				- When pasted from a different graph, some page unrelated to the pasted block is messed up with diff between version on disk and in Logseq memory.
+				- When pasted from a different graph, some page unrelated to the pasted block is messed up with the diff between the version on disk and the version in ((66f7b4fd-e34e-4fc3-9c2d-d468206d279b)).
+				- When a block was moved remotely and then synched (git-pulled) into this local graph, the old ((66610c13-5045-42a8-948f-6426d698fd2c)) is still remembered in ((66f7b4fd-e34e-4fc3-9c2d-d468206d279b)) and mess the whole refs up.
+					- ((66602f68-e23f-4b24-921e-b1a9fc0cc731)) Close LogSeq; move the corresponding `.transit` file in ((66f7b4fd-e34e-4fc3-9c2d-d468206d279b)) to a backup folder; then open LogSeq and add this graph again to force LogSeq to read all ids from disk.
 			- [!]
 Logseq indexes all folders including `assets/` which may contains a lot of files not meant to be indexed and duplicated markdown files. collapsed:: true
 				- This can be overcome with config ((66cdac39-bcf0-4859-b82f-8bd7a7f8e590)).
 But due to the [currently unsolved issue](https://github.com/logseq/logseq/issues/8822), it's useless!